Chikimonki/Gullwing-Protocol/README.md

 *The Cormorant dives.
 The Gullwing watches.
 The mirrors reflect.*

-*Built with LuaJIT FFI + Zig.
+*Built with LuaJIT FFI + Zig + ML + Phi-4 Mini.
 Submitted to CISA.
 Ready for the world.*
 ```